dnitsch/aws-cli-auth/README.md

 CLI tool for retrieving AWS temporary credentials using SAML providers.

-Firstly, this package currently deals with SAML only, however if you have an OIDC IdP provider set up to AWS you can use this [package](https://github.com/openstandia/aws-cli-oidc) and likewise this [package](https://github.com/Versent/saml2aws) for standard SAML only AWS integrations - standard meaning
+Firstly, this package currently deals with SAML only, however if you have an OIDC IdP provider set up to AWS you can use this [package](https://github.com/openstandia/aws-cli-oidc) and likewise this [package](https://github.com/Versent/saml2aws) for standard SAML only AWS integrations - standard meaning.

 If, however, you need to support a non standard user journeys enforced by your IdP i.e. a sub company selection within your organization login portal, or a selection screen for different MFA providers - PingID or RSA HardToken etc.... you cannot reliably automate the flow or it would have to be too specific.

 As such this approach uses [go-rod](https://github.com/go-rod/rod) library to uniformly allow the user to complete any and all auth steps and selections in a managed browser session up to the point of where the SAMLResponse were to be sent to AWS ACS service `https://signin.aws.amazon.com/saml`.
 Capturing this via hijack request and posting to AWS STS service to exchange this for the temporary credentials.

 The advantage of using SAML is that real users can gain access to the AWS Console UI or programatically and audited as the same person in cloudtrail.

 By default the tool creates the session name - which can be audited including the persons username from the localhost.